310zzj/evo-learn/README.md

 **Please refer to the full README in the repository for step-by-step guide on how to use the Evo-Learn library.**

 ## Concluding Remarks
-Please note that evolutive genetic machine-learning algorithms like this are not best to f
+Please note that evolutive genetic machine-learning algorithms like this are not best to find specific results.
+For instance, even with a very high number of iterations, you'll never reach a certainty of always